Amjad-Habib/Create-and-save-a-map-by-using-Turtlebot3-with-SLAM-approach_Mobile-Robot-Base/README.md

 ```

 #### 2. Launch Simulation World
-There are 3 simulation environments prepared for TurtleBot3, you can select any one of these environments to launch Gazebo:
+Three simulation environments are prepared for TurtleBot3.
+Please select one of these environments to launch Gazebo.
 ##### 1 ) Empty World
 ```
 $ export TURTLEBOT3_MODEL=burger